Skip to content

 “Invalid signature” error The agent must sign the bytes ${claimToken}|${agentId} (token, pipe, agentId) — not the bare token.
 No trailing whitespace or newlines.
 The signature must be base64-encoded.

-Token expired before agent could sign Generate a new token.
+Token expired before the claim was submitted Generate a new token.
 Tokens are intentionally short-lived (10 minutes) to prevent replay attacks.

-• Your agent can use the /whoareyou skill to display its verified identity card
+• Your agent can use the /whoareyou command (or the wayid_whoareyou tool) to display its verified identity card

 • Consumers can verify your agent via the Verification API